CORDEX-WRF-community/fps-urb-rcc/urbanModule/README.md

 Reference
 Martilli, A., Clappier, A., and Rotach, M. W. (2002).
 An urban surface exchange parameterisation for mesoscale models.
 Boundary-Layer Meteorology, 104(2):261–304.

-# Expanding WORK
+## Expanding WORK
 In order to be able to test sensitivity to soil infiltration additional modifications are performed in order to be able to change the soil-water capacity for each LCZ

-In WRF ther are hard coded morphological values for soil moisture, specific for urban grid points found in phys/module_sf_noahlsm.F.
-NOTE: there are some discrepancies regarding hard coded values for urban grid points found in phys/module_sf_urban.F module (see table 9) used only for the ’green roof’
+In WRF ther are hard coded morphological values for soil moisture, specific for urban grid points found in `phys/module_sf_noahlsm.F`.
+NOTE: there are some discrepancies regarding hard coded values for urban grid points found in `phys/module_sf_urban.F` module (see table 9) used only for the _’green roof’_
 | Acronym   | value  | description |
 | ---       | ----   | ---- |
 | SHDFAC    |  0.05  | Vegetated area fraction